rmosolgo/graphql-ruby/guides/schema/mutations.md

 ## Nested input types

 You can also nest input types.
-Let take this a todo list as an example.
+Let's take this a todo list as an example:

 ```ruby
 AddTodoList = GraphQL::Relay::Mutation.define do
   name "AddTodoList"

   # Create an input type for each todo item
   TodoItemInputObjectType = GraphQL::InputObjectType.define do
     name "TodoItem"